UtrechtUniversity/irods-consistency-check/README.md

 # irods-consistency-check
-Check consistency between iRODS resource in the catalog and the files on-disk.
+ichk (iRODS consistency check) performs a consistency check between data object information in the iCAT catalog and files in unixfilesystem vaults on an iRODS server.
+It must be installed locally on the server.

-The ichk command needs to be installed on the same machine as the iRODS resource holds its data.
-It can run in two modes.
-In the resource mode every collection and data object will be checked if they are present on disk in the vault path.
-When a data object has a registered checksum, this checksum will be compared to the file on disk.
-It will output it's results in either a human-readable form or as CSV (Comma-separated values).
+It can run in three modes:
+- In resource mode, a consistency check is performed for every registered data object on a local resource.
+- In vault mode, a local unixfilesystem vault is scanned.
+A consistency check is performed for every file in the vault.
+  This mode will detect files that are present in the vault, but not registered in the iCAT database, whereas such files are ignored in resource mode.
+- In object list mode, a list of data objects is read from a file.
+A consistency check is performed for all local replicas of these data objects.
+This mode can be used to check whether an iRODS server has valid replicas of a particular set of data objects.

+Ichk can use either a human-readable output format, or comma-separated values (CSV).

 ## Requirements
 - iRODS >= v4.2.x